runtimeverification/proof-checker/docs/proof-language.md

         # returns true iff svar is not a free set variable in this pattern
     ...

+    def positive(svar):
+        # returns true iff all free occurrences of svar in this pattern are positive
+    ...

+    def negative(svar):
+        # returns true iff all free occurences of svar in this pattern are negative
+    ...

+    # TODO: The issue is this does not differentiate between
+    # not occurring and occuring only once, so it cannot compute correctly
+    # There needs to be some accumulator variable or something
+    def app_context(svar):
+        # returns true iff all instances of svar in this pattern are negative
+        # this means, in practice, that svar occurs exactly once and free or
+        # not at all
+    ...

 abstract class Proof(Term):
     abstract def conclusion:
         ...